rvega1204/spring-boot-dream-shops/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
-The project it's free!.
+The project is free to use!

 ## License